tigercoding56/scratch2python/README.md

 Note: Use underscores if the name may become unclear.
 For example: use `sb3_unpack` instead of `sb3Unpack`
 ## How to use
-Assuming that you installed all necessary requirements, place your sb3 files in the scratch2python folder where main.py is located.
+Assuming that you installed all necessary requirements, place your sb3 files in the scratch2python folder where main.py is located. the script will ask you which project to load give the name and the .sb3 extension
-Then, change the projectToLoad variable to your project file.
-Now, just run `python3 main.py` and the project will start!